 Next, take out some necessities that you can easily replace them at your destination.
 These items include regular size toothpaste, big bottles of shampoo, conditioner, etc. It is not necessary to bring a few weeks (or even a few months) of supplies.
 They are heavy and take up a lot of room!

 Instead, bring travel-size toiletries of the items you need.
-Typically, a 100ml bottle of the product (face wash, toner, shampoo) can last for about two to three weeks.
+Typically, a 100ml bottle of the product (face wash, toner, shampoo) can last for a few weeks to few months.
 You can use this for a few weeks and replace them at your destination.

-Moreover, bringing small-sized travel toiletries is excellent for any traveller who wants to experience one bag living.
-This means you are not checking in your luggage at the airport.
-And it means that all your liquid toiletries have to be in 100ml bottles and placed in a clear zip-top bag ready for security check.
+FYI, if you only travel with carry-on bag, make sure that these small-sized travel toiletries are in 100ml bottles and are placed in a clear zip-top bag ready for airport security check.
 Any bottles that are bigger than 100ml will be confiscated.

 5. Replace and buy new things at your destination (if possible)

-Like I mentioned already for toiletries, you can buy more toiletries when you arrive at your destination.
+Like I mentioned already for the previous point, you can buy more toiletries when you arrive at your destination.
 There is no need to bring full-size bottles of shampoo and conditioner!

 And you may even be pick up an extra sweater if the weather suddenly changes or a bathing suit if there is an amazing pool at your hotel.
 But if you are not sure you need a specific item, don’t bring it and buy a new one at your destination.